 Police said they had so far made 63 arrests at the two locations.

 Newsprinters, which runs the plants, said printing had been transferred to other sites and apologised to customers "due to late deliveries".

 The Times also apologised to readers unable to buy the newspaper and said on Twitter it was "working to get newspapers delivered to retailers as soon as possible".

 The blockade prompted an immediate backlash from across the British political establishment.

-His fiance Carrie Symonds, a former head of communications for the ruling Conservative party before becoming an environmental campaigner, also waded into the controversy.
+Even Prime Minister Boris Johnson's fiance Carrie Symonds, a former head of communications for the ruling Conservative party before becoming an environmental campaigner, waded into the controversy.